 You have probably heard of Cristiano Ronaldo’s homeland, the island of small and delicious bananas, or the simple expression “pearl of the Atlantic.”

-Madeira is the main of 4 islands of the eponymous region in the middle of the Atlantic, located about a thousand kilometres off the coast of Portugal.
+Madeira is the main of 4 islands of the eponymous region in the middle of the Atlantic, located about 1000km off the coast of Portugal.
 As an autonomous region, the archipelago belongs to Portugal and is part of the European Union.